Whittun/foundation-frontend/README.md

 I believe many people lack a clear way to see the progress they have already made and continue to make.
 When a person can see their path, it becomes easier not to devalue themselves, to preserve their energy, and to keep going.

-That’s why I’m bringing into one project everything that can support this journey: from tracking habits and daily actions to visual maps of goals, progress, achievements, and future directions for growth.
+That’s why I’m bringing into one project everything that can support this journey: from tracking habits and daily actions to visual maps of objectives, progress, achievements, and future directions for growth.